-The Attorney General's Office encourages anyone who suspects that a hate crime, or any crime, has occurred to report it to law enforcement immediately.
+The Attorney General's Office encourages anyone who suspects that a hate crime, or any crime, has occurred to report it immediately to law enforcement.
+By working together to eliminate hate crimes, we can ensure that Florida remains a state that is safe and welcoming to all its citizens.

-By working together, I hope we will one day see an end to the commission of hate crimes in Florida.